‘Days Of Our Lives’ Spoilers: Deimos’ Cruel Plan To Destroy Chad DiMera

 “But it’s a lot of one foot in, one foot out.
 Chad’s going through a bit of a confused time and finding comfort in a lot of dangerous areas.”

 “Chabby” fans might be worried about the couple.
 However, the Inquisitr previously reported that executive producer Ken Corday offered some reassurance.
-When speaking out the new head writer, Ron Carlivati, the soap opera boss said that Chad and Abigail are end game.
+When speaking out, the new head writer, Ron Carlivati, the soap opera boss said that Chad and Abigail are end game.
 However, they will have a ton of issues to work through.
 Viewers just wished that Gabi wasn’t a constant problem for the youngest DiMera.
 The back and forth is getting old and viewers are tired of it.

 As for Deimos’ plan, he will use Chad’s personal life to his advantage.